15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 Pros:

-• Aluminum shell & great build quality.
+• Aluminum shell and great build quality.

 • Handles PS1, N64, Dreamcast and PSP smoothly.